CodeYourFuture/curriculum/content/js1/blocks/api/index.md

 - **Programming** refers to the process of writing code or software.

-- An 🕹️**interface** is a shared boundary across which two or more systems.
+- An 🕹️**interface** is a shared boundary between two or more systems.

+We’ve encountered several functions like `console.log`, `Math.round` already.
+`console.log` and `Math.round` are **API**s.

+`console.log` is actually implemented in a different language (C++), but that doesn't matter - its functionality is exposed to us when we write JavaScript, and we don't need to care how it's actually implemented or how it works.

+Jest provides an **API** so we can write tests.
+So _we have to find out about the Jest API_ to start writing tests with Jest.

 {{<tabs name="exercises">}}